SteenMaxwell/data-analytics-power-bi-report241/README.md

 8. [A completed Report Page with all Features](#A-completed-Report-Page-with-all-Features)
 9. [Creating Metrics for Users Outside the company with SQL](#Creating-Metrics-for-Users-Outside-the-company-with-SQL)

+NOTE: All pictures are screenshots and so are not interactive in the README, download the relevant file for an interactive experience.

 ## Introduction
 This README will follow in a chronological order explaining the steps taken to achieve a Power BI comprehensive quarterly report for a medium sized international retailer.
 This will give the company insights into their data to elevate their business intelligence and various decision-making strategies.